 Your vision may be blurred and the eye may be a little red and light sensitive.
 Again, this is normal and is nothing to be concerned about.

-To ensure the safety of both yourself and your eyes post-operatively we ask that you to follow these simple guidelines:
+To ensure your eyes’ safety after the operation we ask that you follow these simple guidelines:

 - No swimming for two weeks.